markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 ---
-title: "EIPs For Nerds #3: EIP-7251(Increase Max Effective Balance) → EIPs For Nerds #3: EIP-7251 (Increase Max Effective Balance)"
+title: "EIPs For Nerds #3: EIP-7251 (Increase MAX_EFFECTIVE_BALANCE)"
-pubDate: 06/28/2024
+pubDate: 01/10/2024
 author: Emmanuel Awosika
 authorTwitterHandle: eawosikaa
 tags:
   - DeFi
 imgUrl: '../../assets/EIPsForNerds3-EIP-7251(IncreaseMAX_EFFECTIVE_BALANCE).webp'
-description: 'Beyond Proof of Stake in the Ethereum ecosystem'
+description: 'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away. — Antoine de Saint-Exupéry'
 layout: '../../layouts/BlogPost.astro'
 ---
 ![image](../../assets/EIPsForNerds3-EIP-7251(IncreaseMAX_EFFECTIVE_BALANCE).webp)

+I often talk about rational optimism—[I wrote an entire article about the intersection between rational optimism and crypto](https://fullycrypto.com/how-rational-optimism-fuels-belief-in-crypto) at the height of 2022’s bear market—and like to identify as a “rational optimist”.
+But there are *many downsides to* rational optimism that people like Naval Ravikant and Andreessen Horowitz won’t tell you.

 Being a rational optimist isn't just about working to solve problems; it also involves (a) acknowledging you might create _new_problems—which will only show up later—in the process of solving an existing problem, and (b) dealing with the despair that comes from seeing how your previous problem-solving actions led to _another_problem in the present.
-As a [TED Talk](https://penguinrandomhousehighereducation.com/2018/05/21/steven-pinker-progress-ted-talk/)once put it, the art of progress is essentially creating new problems to solve:
+As a [TED Talk](https://penguinrandomhousehighereducation.com/2018/05/21/steven-pinker-progress-ted-talk/) once put it, the art of progress is essentially creating new problems to solve:

 > _"Progress does not mean that everything becomes better for everyone everywhere all the time.
 That would be a miracle, and progress is not a miracle but problem-solving.
 Problems are inevitable and solutions create new problems which have to be solved in their turn." — Steve Pinker_